jsshargel/SEIM-Azure-Sentinel/README.md

 #

-Lastly, to not waste any money make sure to delete the VM and resource groups!
+Lastly, to not waste any money make sure to delete the VM and resource groups.
-To do this just head over to resource groups and